Navigating the EU AI Act: Building Responsible AI in a Regulated Future

 General Purpose AI Models

-• All general-purpose models must provide technical documentation and comply with EU copyright law.
+• All general-purpose models must provide technical documentation and comply with EU copyright law regarding the use of training data.

 Key Implementation Requirements